Into Death Valley!

 (Photo by Acid Reign.)

 War Eagle, everybody!
 It’s LSU week!
 We’ve enjoyed the corndog jokes, if not so much the 18-year drought of wins against LSU in Baton Rouge.
 What are Auburn’s chances this year, down in the Bayou?
 It depends upon the metrics in which one puts faith.
-As a certain American writer loved to opine, there are “lies, damned lies, and statistics!”
+As a certain American r loved to opine, there are “lies, damned lies, and statistics!”

 I had a little fun playing around on ESPN’s national stat pages and came across some interesting revelations.
 To the naked eye, the Auburn offense is on a tear for the most part this year, and LSU has struggled.
 However, on the ESPN “offensive efficiency” table, Auburn is ranked 34th in the nation, and LSU is 24th, a whopping 10-place differential!
 On defense, though, it is a different story.
 Auburn is 5th in the nation, in “defensive efficiency.”
 LSU is ranked a surprisingly pedestrian 54th in the nation.
 If one were to average the two scores, Auburn is 39 places better in the rankings than LSU.

 Honestly, the matchup of Auburn’s defense vs. the LSU offense looks good for the orange and blue Tigers.
 Auburn’s defense is much more efficient, statistically, than LSU’s offense.
 Likewise, the Auburn offense is a lot more efficient than the LSU defense.
 Unless the home crowd and the voodoo/cigar curse is about a 20-point swing factor, Auburn wins this one comfortably.